-We’re thrilled to announce our new partnership with the Great British Chefs.
 Martin Wishart trained under many masters of classical French cuisine before returning to his native Edinburgh, where he earned the city its first Michelin star in 2001.
-We spoke to him about his style of cooking and his plans for the year ahead.
+We spoke to him about his style of cooking and healthy food shortcuts.

 From Albert Roux and Michel Roux Jr to Marco Pierre White, Edinburgh-born Martin Wishart trained with the best of them.
 His hard work paid off as he earned the city its first Michelin star in 2001 for Restaurant Martin Wishart.
 Overlooking the water in Leith, the restaurant is just one of Martin’s ventures showcasing his passion for seasonal produce and establishing him as one of the UK’s most highly respected chefs.